 AI is proving to be one of the most viable tools to help organizations tell their brand story cohesively.
 A powerful point was raised by HRMS, highlighting that AI plays a crucial role in improving and creating a stronger employer brand.
 Given their abilities to create original yet tailored content, AI tools can "take over" tasks such as writing social content copy and generating visuals to accompany employer branding posts.

 In addition to tackling the creative elements of HR jobs, AI tools can also handle the more ordinary parts of HR.
-They can automate a huge part of manual work done by HR.
+They can automate a huge part of manual work done by HR and boost employee productivity.